leuchine/leuchine.github.io/content/post/recruitment/index.md

   preview_only: false
   filename: featured.jpg
 ---
-I have multiple fully-funded PhD, MPhil, Postdoc, RA, and intern positions at the University of Hong Kong.
+I have multiple fully-funded PhD, MPhil, Postdoc, RA, and intern positions at the Department of Computer Science, the University of Hong Kong.
+I am affiliated with *[the HKU-SCF FinTech Academy](https://fintechacademy.cs.hku.hk/)* and *[the HKU NLP group](https://nlp.cs.hku.hk/)*.

 #### Goal and Style